underpostnet/spark-template.g8/README.md

 #### 2. Create a New Project from the Template

 Open your terminal and run the following command.
-Replace `underpostnet` with the actual GitHub username where this template repository is hosted:

 ```bash
 sbt new underpostnet/spark-template.g8